-LinkedIn Profile Guide, Checklist: What to Wear, How to Take a Good Photo, Should You Smile, How To Crop Headshot, What To Wear In Your Picture, Headshot Examples.
+LinkedIn Profile Guide, Checklist: What to Wear, How to Take a Good Photo, Should You Smile, Cropping Photos, What To Wear, Business Headshot Tips, Examples & Black & White Profile Photos

 LinkedIn is one of the most heavily trafficked website on the planet.
 As a marketing and research tool, it is often times the default method for recruiting, competitive intelligence, finding a professional, evaluating possible employers, prospecting clients and partnerships as well as a screening tool for online dating.
 Users with profile photos receive up to 21 times profile views than those without photos.

 The first thing you should ask yourself is Do I even need a headshot?
 Some professions don’t benefit as much from others when it comes to headshots.
 Individuals who are not customer facing or rarely change jobs in their careers often fit this mold (doctors, nurses, academia, teachers and many blue collar jobs).

 With that said, you never know when layoffs can occur, when you might be pursued by a competitor, have a career change, need a photo for press purposes or will be searched for when using dating apps.
 Obtaining a headshot on short notice can be a stressful process (haircut, wardrobe styling, posing, facial hair, securing a photographer etc. takes time).